polkafoundry/polkadocs/docs/concept/README.md

 # Key Concepts

 ## Asset System
-Unlike Ethereum where each token has its own contract, Icetea Platform manages all assets via the "Assets" system contract.
+Unlike Ethereum where each token has its own contract, PolkaFoundry manages all assets via the "Assets" system contract.
 Think of it as a registry of all assets.
 It supports well-known asset types like fungible (similar to Ethereum’s ERC-20) and non-fungible ones (similar to Ethereum’s ERC-712) out of the box.
 Users can easily issue one by calling a function on the Assets contract, supplying asset parameters and sufficient issuance fees.
 No source code is needed.

 In rare cases when you want to create a custom asset, you can deploy a smart contract extending the built-in asset with custom behaviors, or create a completely new type of asset.

 There is no distinction between a _coin_ and a _token_.
-All are assets and Icetea Platform treats them the same.
-At the time of the mainnet launch, Icetea blockchain comes with a pre-issued asset named TEA.
+All are assets and PolkaFoundry treats them the same.
+At the time of the mainnet launch, PolkaFoundry blockchain comes with a pre-issued asset named PKF.
 This asset is used for gas costs and fees.
-Future assets can also be used for gas cost and fees, by converting to TEA via the Exchanges system contract.
+Future assets can also be used for gas cost and fees, by converting to PKF via the Exchanges system contract.

 Compare to Ethereum token system, this asset system has some advantages.
 - It allows the system to implement "Regular account" feature